Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 How soon should I call a car accident lawyer after a crash?

-If you’re injured or liability is unclear, calling early helps preserve evidence and prevents missteps with insurers.
+Calling early helps preserve evidence and prevents mistakes with insurers if you’re injured or liability is unclear.
 Waiting can reduce leverage even though Arizona generally allows two years to file most personal injury lawsuits.

 Do I have to talk to the other driver’s insurance company?

-Generally, you’re not legally required to speak with the other driver’s insurer, and many consumer legal resources recommend caution because the information can be used to minimize your claim.
+You generally don’t have to speak with the other driver’s insurance company, and many consumer legal resources warn that insurers can use your statements to reduce your claim.

 Do I have to give a recorded statement?